 It's no wonder customers have their guard up when it comes to online shopping and data privacy.
-A global survey from the Centre for International Governance Innovation (CIGI) and Ipsos found that 55% of consumers are more concerned about their online privacy than they were a year ago, with 82% "a great deal or somewhat concerned" about cyber criminals.2
+A global survey from the Centre for International Governance Innovation (CIGI) and Ipsos found that 78% of people surveyed were concerned about their online privacy, 53% of whom were more concerned than they were a year ago.2

-Among those who never shop online, close to 50% cited the fact that they don't trust ecommerce.3 "The lifeblood of the internet is trust, and when that is damaged, the consequences for the digital economy are nearly irreparable," Fen Osler Hampson, director of CIGI's Global Security & Politics program, said in regard to the study.4 To put it another way, gaining and retaining customers' trust is a fundamental part of ecommerce success.
+Among those who never shop online, close to 50% cited the fact that they don't trust ecommerce.3 When consumer trust in the internet and ecommerce is broken, the damages faced by online-based businesses can be fatal.
+To put it another way, gaining and retaining customers' trust is a fundamental part of ecommerce success.

 One of the best ways to help build customer trust is by offering a payments solution that online shoppers are comfortable with.
 A familiar and reliable method of payment can mitigate anxiety about completing transactions online.
-According to a report published by Landor last year, consumers in the US consider PayPal to be more trustworthy than traditional financial brands like Capital One, Chase, Bank of America, and Wells Fargo.5
+According to a report published by Landor, consumers in the US consider PayPal to be more trustworthy than traditional financial brands like Capital One, Chase, Bank of America, and Wells Fargo.4

 As the only payments provider with a two-sided network that allows merchants to offer the most popular payment methods -- including PayPal globally and Venmo in the US -- in a single integration, Braintree can help you streamline your checkout process and increase conversion rates.
 What's more, providing the ability to make purchases using PayPal can help brands capitalize on existing brand trust, which can translate into more return visits and sales.